 5.2.1.1.3 Frame Pending field

-The Frame Pending field shall be set to one if the device sending the frame has more data for the recipient, as described in 5.1.6.3.
+The Frame Pending field shall be set to one if the PD sending the frame has more data for the recipient, as described in 5.1.6.3.
 This field shall be set to zero otherwise.

 The Frame Pending field shall be used only in beacon frames or frames transmitted either during the CAP by devices operating on a beacon-enabled PAN or at any time by devices operating on a nonbeacon-enabled PAN.